rstropek/Samples/WhatsNewInCSharp6/Readme.md

 This lab demonstrates new feature of C# 6.
 I have used it in multiple magazine articles and workshops.
-Additionally, I have written a [blog article](http://www.software-architects.com/devblog/2014/12/04/NET-Infoday-Whats-New-in-C-6) on the topic.
+Additionally, **I have written a [blog article](http://www.software-architects.com/devblog/2014/12/04/NET-Infoday-Whats-New-in-C-6) containing additional information on the topic**.

 Kudos for this sample to [Roman Schacherl from softaware](http://www.softaware.at/About/Unser-Team) (MVP for Windows Platform Development).
 We developed this sample together and